Washington Security Deposit Returns and Deductions

 Landlords must return a security deposit by first-class mail or hand-delivery to the tenant’s last known address no later than 30 days after the required conditions have been met.
 If deductions are made, a written notice must be included that lists the specific deductions.

-How Long Do Landlords Have to Return Security Deposits in Washington?
+How Long Do Landlords Have To Return Security Deposits in Washington?

 Washington landlords have 30 days to return any unused portion of the security deposit with a written statement of deductions, if any are made.
 The period begins once either of these events has occurred: